Install memory in an iMac

 iMac (Retina 5K, 27-inch, 2019)

-Get memory specifications for iMac (Retina 5K, 27-inch, 2019), then find out how to install memory in this model.
+Get the memory specifications for iMac (Retina 5K, 27-inch, 2019), then find out how to install memory in this model.

 Memory specifications